 10) What are the technical challenges in selective banning of specific OTT services and websites in specific regions of the country for a specific period?
-Please elaborate your response and suggest technical solutions to mitigate the challenges?
+Please elaborate your response and suggest technical solutions to mitigate the challenges

-According to a consultation paper by the Indian government, there are several technical challenges in region wise selective banning of specific OTT services and websites for a specific period.
+According to a consultation paper by the Indian government, there are several technical challenges in selectively banning specific OTT services and websites for a specific period.
 The paper has asked stakeholders about possible technical challenges in the selective banning of specific OTT services.
-To develop a regulatory framework for selective banning of OTT services under the Suspension Rules is one of the challenges.
+The need to develop a regulatory framework for selective banning of OTT services under the Suspension Rules is one of the challenges.
 The classes of OTT services that would be covered under selective banning is another challenge.
 The need to ban any specific websites apart from the OTT services is also a challenge.
+We recommended DAS regime policy should be implemented in OTT services.